Monday, October 13, 2008

 • Strategy 21: Support and encourage state legislation to protect the

-the infestation of salt cedar and other invasive species and protect riparian areas.
+watershed from the infestation of salt cedar and other invasive species and protect riparian areas.

 *click on image for larger view